MRT reliability in last 12 months falls to its lowest level since 2020

 According to the report, there were two service delays lasting more than 30 minutes - one each on the Circle Line and Downtown Line – in the first half of this year.
 There were seven such delays for the whole of 2024.

-The most notable delay between July 2024 and June this year was a six-day disruption along the East-West Line in September last year.
+The most notable delay between July 2024 and June 2025 was a six-day disruption along the East-West Line in September last year.
 Public transport operator SMRT was fined S$3 million (US$2.33 million) as a result.

 On Mar 5, a train fault on the Circle Line caused delays for commuters between Promenade and Serangoon MRT stations in both directions.